Installing and Configuring PASW

 - For the Port field, enter the port number.
 The default port number is

-(Optional) To deploy your PASW application workloads to an isolation segment, click Application Containers and perform the steps in the Assign a Tile to an Isolation Segment section below.
+(Optional) To deploy your PASW app workloads to an isolation segment, select Application Containers and perform the steps in the Assign a Tile to an Isolation Segment section of Windows Cells in Isolation Segments.

-(Optional) To configure Windows cells to send Windows Event logs to an external syslog server, click System Logging and perform the steps in the Send Cell Logs to a Syslog Server section.
+(Optional) To configure Windows Diego Cells to send Windows Event logs to an external syslog server, select System Logging and perform the steps in the Forward Windows Event Logs to a Syslog Server section of Troubleshooting Windows Cells.

-- Choosing Temporary space within the system organization deletes the org after smoke tests finish.
+- To run smoke tests in a temporary space in the default org, select Temporary space within the system organization.
+PASW deletes the space after smoke tests finish.

-- Choosing Specified org and space requires a domain available for routing and that domain must be accessible to the organization.
+- To specify the org and space where smoke tests run, select Specified org and space.
+You must enter a domain available for routing and that domain must be accessible to the org.
+Enter the following:

 - In the Organization field, enter the Application Service org to use when running tests.